Giulio-jpg/ProShoot-to-Survive/README.md

-The Player Prefs were also useful for the score system, they allowed me to make sure that the highest score (the Record) made by the player is taken into account as well as the current score.
+The Player Prefs were also useful for the score system, they allowed me to make sure that the highest score (the Record) made by the player is taken into account as well as the current score